fission/fission.io/content/en/blog/virus-scan-minio-fission-kafka-clamav/index.md

 ### Step 2 - Create Python code which uses ClamAV

-Here I’ve created a Python code which is available in Github.
+Here I’ve created a Python code which is available in GitHub.
 You have to change MinIO credentials in order to connect to it.
 Your objects will be copied inside the container and scanned using clamdscan from ClamAV.
 If the file is infected will be moved to “/tmp/infected-files/” and placed in a special bucket (infected-objects) for deep investigations.

 ### Step 3 - Create Fission environment, function and trigger

-In a default scenario Fission use image based on language environments (in our case Python), but you can create your own image using Dockerfile.
+In a default scenario Fission uses image based on language environments (in our case Python), but you can create your own image using Dockerfile.
-After that, you can upload new image in your Docker registry and when you create a new environment you will specified your custom image and secret if it’s necessary.
+After that, you can upload this new image in your Docker registry and when you create a new environment you will specify your custom image and secret if necessary.
-Our custom image install ClamAV and what is necessary for scanning files.
+Our custom image installs ClamAV and all the necessary components for scanning files.

 Now, let’s create a function with python as environment: